Know before you go

 About the reserve

 Unlike many other flat heaths, Wildmoor Heath is situated on a slope and offers visitors a wonderful range of habitats and views, from wet and dry lowland heath and valley bog, to mature pine and broadleaved woodland.
 Wildmoor's varied habitats attract a range of birds, including endangered ground-nesting birds.
-The open heath with its scattered cover of scrub provides ideal conditions for the tree pipit, stonechat and woodlark.
+The open heath with its scattered cover of scrub provides ideal conditions for the Dartford warbler, stonechat and occasionally tree pipit or woodlark.
 The 'churring' call of the well-camouflaged nightjar can be heard at night.

 A separate part of the reserve called Broadmoor Bottom can be accessed from Magdalene Road off the A3095.
 This area contains heathland, mire and woodland and is crossed by a number of paths.